curl/everything-curl/libcurl/conn/how.md

 When libcurl has multiple addresses left to try to connect to, and there is more than 600 millisecond left, it will at most allow half the remaining time for this attempt.
-This is to avoid a single "sink-hole address" make libcurl spend its entire timeout on that bad entry.
+This is to avoid a single sink-hole address make libcurl spend its entire timeout on that bad entry.

 For example: if there are 1000 milliseconds left of the timeout and there are